-Late-life depression associated with prevalent mild cognitive impairment, increased risk of dementiaDecember 31st, 2012 in Neuroscience /
+Late-life depression associated with prevalent mild cognitive impairment, increased risk of dementiaDecember 31, 2012 in Medicine & Health / Neuroscience

 Depression in a group of Medicare recipients ages 65 years and older appears to be associated with prevalent mild cognitive impairment and an increased risk of dementia, according to a report published Online First by Archives of Neurology, a JAMA Network publication.